Self Esteem Activities for Teens: 5 Proven Ideas + Free Printable Activity Book

 Under each goal (perhaps in a different colour), your teen will write 1-2 challenges or negative things that they might face when trying to achieve their goal.

-This is a great way to be better prepared for challenges and will help them stay realistic and prepared.
+This is a great way to practise coping with challenges and will help them stay realistic and prepared.

 Case Study: 16 Year-Old Sam